Louis Kessler's

 by Francois Dominic Laramee

-A complete non-technical six part series about programming computers to play chess.
+A complete non-technical six part series about programming computers to play chess written in the year 2000.
 (1) Getting Started, (2) Data Structures, (3) Move Generation, (4) Basic Search, (5) Advanced Search, and (6) Evaluation Functions

 howto